 As disclosed in Note 2, "Basis of Preparation (5) Significant accounting judgments, estimates and assumptions," to the consolidated financial statements, the medium- to long-term copper price assumption is the most significant unobservable input used when measuring the fair value of FVTOCI financial assets and evaluating the impairment test of investments accounted for using the equity method.
 Changes in the medium- to long-term copper price assumption have more significant impacts on the fair value or the value in use than other unobservable inputs.
 The Group determines the medium- to long-term copper price assumption based on forecasts of future global demand, production volume and cost, which require significant knowledge and expertise in this industry.
-In addition, these forecasts involve variability and uncertainty in long-term demand and supply, considering the impacts caused by the Russia-Ukraine situation, the COVID-19 pandemic and efforts toward a decarbonized society.
+In addition, these forecasts involve variability and uncertainty in long-term demand and supply, considering the impacts caused by efforts towards a decarbonized society.
 Furthermore, there is a wide range between the high-end and low-end of the future copper price assumptions published by multiple external organizations, which indicates high uncertainty.
-Therefore, we identified the determination of the medium- to long-term copper price assumption as a key audit matter because the determination is complex and requires significant management's judgement.
+Therefore, we identified the determination of the medium- to long-term copper price assumption as a key audit matter because the determination is complex and requires significant management's judgment.